nathanlong/rules/content/games/skull.md

 - If a player cannot or does not wish to **Add** a disc, they can issue a **Challenge**: They announce the number of discs they intend to reveal from among all discs played.
     - A challenge cannot be 0, or higher than the total number of discs played.
-    - The first player to put down a disc in step 1 can immediately challenge rather than adding a disc.
+    - The first player in the round can immediately challenge rather than adding a disc on their turn.
 - Once a challenge has been issued, each player must:
     - **Raise**, by announcing a greater number than the current bid.
     - **Pass**, and this player will no longer be able to take part in the bid.
 (When passing push your discs towards the middle to show you're out, but your discs will still be used in the challenge.)
 - This continues until all players pass, save one: the player who bid the highest, and is now the **Challenger**.
     - A challenge concerns ALL discs played on mats, including those of players who passed.

 ### <span class="mark">Step 3:</span> The Attempt

 The challenger must now attempt to flip over the number of discs they bid.

 - The challenger begins by flipping **ALL THEIR OWN discs first**.
     - If the challenger has bid less discs than they have played, they will flip from their stack the necessary amount.